bblack16/bblib-ruby/README.md

 string.to_file '/home/user/another_file', true
 ```

 ### Hash

 #### Deep Merge

 A simple implementation of a deep merge algorithm that merges two hashes including nested hashes within them.
 It can also merge arrays (default) within the hashes and merge values into arrays (not default) rather than overwriting the values with the right side hash.

+Part of the code is based on information found @ http://stackoverflow.com/questions/9381553/ruby-merge-nested-hash

 ```ruby
 h1 = ({value: 1231, array: [1, 2], hash: {a: 1, b_hash: {c: 2, d:3}}})